Trusted WordPress tutorials, when you need them most.

 Next, you can head to the ‘Display Rules’ tab.
 OptinMonster offers powerful targeting options.

-From here, select the ‘MonsterLink™’ (On Click)’ display rule.
+From here, you’ll want to select the ‘MonsterLink™’ (On Click)’ display rule.

 Select Monsterlink rule

-After that, you will see MonsterLink as the display rule.
+After selecting the option, you should see MonsterLink as the display rule.

-Go ahead and click the ‘Copy MonsterLink Code’ button.
-You will need this link later.
+Go ahead and click the ‘Copy MonsterLink Code’ button, then keep the link somewhere safe.
+You will need it later.

 Copy Monsterlink code